Tert-butyllithium/syscord/README.md

 > The *goal* of this project is to create another `sysdig` ~~(although impossible)~~

-Sysdig is an awesome tool for capturing syscalls; however, it was intentionally developed for `x86_64` platform and not very suitable for `arm` devices (especially for developing board without package manager)
+[Sysdig](https://github.com/draios/sysdig) is an awesome tool for capturing syscalls; however, it is too complex and not very suitable for `arm` devices (especially for developing board without package manager)

+In our test (the same evluation environment as **Performance Evaluation**), the overall overhead could reach up to **15%**!!!

-`My sysdig` aims to provide limited features to minimize dependencies and overhead (But lack of relevant tests)
+`My sysdig` aims to provide limited features to minimize dependencies and overhead

-> WARNING: This is developing project and all functions haven't been tested.
+> WARNING: Mysysdig is a developing project and all functions have not been fully tested.

 ## User Manual

 Basically, you can `make` to compile the driver and then `insmod my_sysdig.ko` to install the kernel module.

 Then you could open file `/etc/syscall-record/record` to find all syscall logs.
+(You might need to create the directory and delete the file before run)

 ```bash
 syscall 0x0, with pid=0xc36, name=dmesg